jaimegildesagredo/jaimegildesagredo.github.com/_posts/2012-12-26-a-python-restful-api-consumer.markdown

 <script src="https://gist.github.com/4358924.js">
 </script>

 Here, we have only described the `Repo` model and `Repos` collection.
-All of this code is only metadata, declaratively defined using Python, that Finch will use to perform all the operations needed to get a list of repositories from Github.
+All of this code is only *metadata*, declaratively defined using Python, that Finch will use to perform all the operations needed to get a list of repositories from Github.

 I think this is really interesting because you can dedicate exclusively to define the peculiarities of the API that you are going to consume and your business logic, and leave Finch to do all the repetitive work.